+If only I had learned that early in my career…”**

 	The ability to listen can save you from a lot of trouble.
 With this ability, you can fix many issues, as it fosters creativity, provides valuable perspective and also let the other people know that you’re paying attention.

 	Listening to people is essential for acquiring a thorough understanding of situations.
-As without detailed knowledge, you can never solve a problem or barely identify the signs of it.
+Without detailed knowledge, you can never solve a problem or barely identify the signs of it.

 	If you’re not a good listener, you can challenge yourself to make a genuine effort to listen more than you talk and we promise the results will be rewarding.